Where am I?

 - Degree requirements must be completed within six (6) years.

-- Degree seeking graduate students may take more than the minimum thiry-two (32) hours of credits before graduating with a master's degree.
-However, note that ALL graduate coursework counts towards the required minimum 3.0 GPA whether or not the coursework is requried for your area of concentrations/certification or is an elective.
+- Degree seeking graduate students may take more than the minimum thirty-two (32) hours of credits before graduating with a master's degree.
+However, note that ALL graduate coursework counts towards the required minimum 3.0 GPA whether or not the coursework is required for your area of concentrations/certification or is an elective.

 - Graduate students must maintain "Satisfactory Progress" throughout their graduate program.
 Grades of "C" and "F" may result in dismissal from the program.
 Refer to the current catalog on "Satisfactory Progress".